 Lycian house, with reliefs of warriors on both sides of its lid.

-The small original town was once called Mekri and populated mainly by Greeks before the Greek-Turkish population exchange in 1924.
-It was renamed in 1934, after an Ottoman pilot called Fethi Bey.
-He was killed when he crashed in the mountains of Lebanon while attempting a historic flight that was to link all the Middle Eastern provinces of the Ottoman Empire on the eve of the First World War in 1914.
-Today's town is quite modern, having been substantially rebuilt after an earthquake in 1957.
-Strolling along the seafront promenade is a pleasant evening outing, and scuba-diving enthusiasts can choose between half a dozen dive boats that collect in the harbor.
-The town is most fun on Tuesdays, when village folk flock into Fethiye for the weekly market.
-The harbor has many yachts available for Blue Cruising.
+The small original town was called Mekri and populated mainly by Greeks before the 1923 Greek-Turkish population exchange.
+It was renamed in 1934 for Fethi Bey, a famous Ottoman pilot.
+He was killed on the eve of the First World War when he crashed in the mountains of Lebanon while attempting a historic flight that was to link all the Middle Eastern provinces of the Ottoman Empire.
+Today's town is quite modern, having been substantially rebuilt after a 1957 earthquake.
+Strolling along the seafront promenade is pleasant, and scuba enthusiasts can choose between half a dozen dive boats that collect in the harbor.
+The harbor also has many yachts available for Blue Cruising.
+Fethiye is most fun on Tuesdays, when village folk flock in for the weekly market.

 Adana is Turkey's fourth-largest city after Istanbul, Ankara, and İzmir.
 Being a commercial and industrial center, it is the least known to...

 Alanya is Turkey's hottest resort town—literally.
 Temperatures here are higher than almost anywhere else in Turkey, averaging 106°F (27°C) in...